edgedb/edgedb-js/docs/index.rst

 The driver
 ==========

 The driver implements the core functionality required to establish a connection to your database and execute queries.
-It's recommended for JavaScript users.
+If you prefer writing queries as strings, the driver API is all you need.

 .. code-block:: javascript